-Aaron Weintraub (also known as “Coach Traub”) lives near Dallas, TX with his wife Nicole and their 4 children.
-He earned degrees at Emory University in Atlanta and a Master of Education from the University of Virginia, majoring in Sport Psychology and Motor Learning.
-He is a disciple of the late, great Harvey Dorfman, who wrote The Mental Game of Baseball and other books.
+Aaron Weintraub (also known as “Coach Traub”) lives in Grand Junction, CO with his wife Nicole and their 5 children.
+He earned his bachelor's degree from Emory University in Atlanta and a Master of Education from the University of Virginia, majoring in Sport Psychology and Motor Learning.
+He is a disciple of the late, great Harvey Dorfman, who earned two World Series rings and wrote The Mental Game of Baseball and other books.

 From 2002-2006, Coach Traub served as pitching coach and recruiting coordinator at Cedar Valley Junior College in Dallas.
 He helped the Suns grow from a 13-38 team to a well-respected, consistent winner.
 The team was nationally ranked in the top 10 in 2004, 2005, and 2006.
 He was also an assistant coach of the Coppell Copperheads in 2007 for a team that won the Texas Collegiate League with a couple of fine first basemen: Brandon Belt and Paul Goldschmidt.

 Coach Traub came to Cedar Valley from his alma mater of Emory University in Atlanta, GA.
 In 2001 he helped lead the Emory Eagles to their first ever #1 national ranking; that team finished the year with a 36-9 record, ranked #9 in NCAA Division III.
 He has also coached baseball at Presbyterian (SC) College, Brevard (NC) College, and the University of Virginia.
 While there, the Presbyterian team set a then-school-record for wins, Brevard did the same and achieved national recognition with a #4 ranking, and the Virginia Cavaliers were ranked among the top 25 teams in the nation.
 Additionally, he served as head coach of two collegiate summer league teams in wood bat leagues sponsored by major league baseball.